NISHANTH1107/SmartAssisstant/README.md

 - Uploaded documents and generated indexes are stored locally under `data/`.
 If you share the repository, remove `data/` or sensitive files first.
 - Keep API keys private and never commit `.env` files.
+- Use a `.gitignore` file for achieving this safety.

 ---